YuYifan2000/comparison_hypoDD_GrowClust/README.md

 # Comparison of Five Earthquake Location Workflow

-This repo is used to compare the results of five mostly used earthquake location methods.
+This repo is used to compare the results of seven mostly used earthquake location methods (HypoDD, Growclust, XCORLOC, NonLinLoc, VELEST, HypoInverse, HypoSVI) in a controlled experiment based on 2019 Ridgecrest earthquake sequence.\

+We implement 3D velocity structure, elevation effect, reading error, outliers.. into the calculation of traveltime.\

+This is also a good collection of how to prepare and run the mentioned above earthquake locators.\

+More detailed information can be found in the presentation.pdf \

 ## requirement
 1. pykonal the 3D fast marching method to calculate the traveltime